-Contact your transplant coordinator or visit the Department of Health and Human Services COVID-19 test-to-treat locator at https://covid19.ncdhhs.gov/FindTreatment.
+Contact your transplant coordinator or visit the Department of Health and Human Services COVID-19 test- to-treat locator.

 Where can I get more information?

 Contact your transplant coordinator or transplant physician if you have more questions.
 The following organizations have information for transplant recipients on their websites: